Governance in daily operations

 Decision

-Record the outcome
+Record the decision

 Abstract workflow showing a decision, rationale and acting person preserved in the case history.